UK holiday ideas

 Family summer holidays in the UK

-Rent a cottage in the Lake District and you can discover some of the UK’s most beautiful landscapes, whether you want to tackle challenging walks or potter around charming villages and lakes.
+You can rent a cottage in the Lake District and discover some of the UK’s most beautiful landscapes, whether you want to tackle challenging walks or potter around charming villages and lakes.
 We recommend Sykes Cottages – see their latest special offers.

-Children invariably love farm stays.
+Children love farm stays.
 We recommend Holiday Cottages which has locations across the West Country and Wales.
-Kids also adore Gwel an Mor in Cornwall which has Scandinavian-style wooden lodges and its own wildlife centre.
-Or you could rent a stylish self-catering cottage in Wales with Sheepskin.

-If you want to travel with your dog or cat, try these pet friendly holiday cottages.
+If you want to travel with your pet, try this dreamy collection of dog-friendly cottages.

 >> Find more ideas at our sister site, 101 Family Holidays